 Join the Conversation!

-Building a culture of health in the Mid-SouthWelcome to Memphis, the birthplace of rock ‘n’ roll and home of the blues!
-Situated on the banks of the mighty Mississippi, the Bluff City has a rich history and world-famous bar-b-que.
+Building a culture of health in the Mid-SouthWelcome to Memphis, the birthplace of rock 'n' roll and home of the blues!
+Situated on the banks of the mighty Mississippi, the Bluff City has a rich history and culture.
 Memphis is the #4 most obese city in America and #1 among metro areas with at least a million residents.
 Half of Memphis children live in poverty and do not have access to fresh, healthy food.
 But these numbers are improving with help from community partners and home-grown ingenuity.
 Memphis and Shelby County have increased opportunities for safe and active commutes, like Big River Crossing on the Harahan Bridge.
 The 10-mile Shelby Farms Greenline now connects Midtown Memphis to Shelby Farms, one of the largest urban parks in the country.
 Local farmers' markets provide fresh fruits and vegetables to reduce the effects of food deserts.
-By connecting healthy choices to those most in need, together we are making the city of Elvis, blues, and BBQ a heart-healthy home for all Mid-Southerners.
+By connecting healthy choices to those most in need, together we are making the Bluff City a heart-healthy home for all Mid-Southerners.

 Lifestyle Risk Factors